changesets/changesets/docs/command-line-options.md

 `--otp={token}` - allows you to provide an npm one-time password if you have auth and writes enabled on npm.
 The CLI also prompts for the OTP if it's not provided with the --otp option.

 `--tag TAGNAME` - for packages that are published, the chosen tag will be used instead of `latest`, allowing you to publish changes intended for testing and validation, not main consumption.
 This will most likely be used with [snapshot releases](./snapshot-releases.md).

+`--json` - format the output as JSON.
+This is useful when you need to parse the publishing result to do other task after the publishing step.

 ### Git Tags